 Start With A Voice Over Genre You Love

-You’re going to spend a long time building your craft, so start with a vo genre you love.
+You’re going to spend a long time building your craft, so start with a voiceover genre you love.
 Then make sure you respect and “get” the importance of the genre you choose to explore.
-If you go off in a direction because you’ve heard that’s where the money is or some well meaning individual told you that your voice would be great for elearning when all you’ve ever dreamed about is animation, you may spend a lot of time moving down the wrong path for your career.
+If you go off in a direction because you’ve heard that’s where the money is or some well-meaning individual told you that your voice would be great for eLearning when all you’ve ever dreamed about is animation, you may spend a lot of time moving down the wrong path for your career.
 And since you want to be doing it for a long time to come, you will lose heart if you don’t follow your passion.